Crew Overboard Insights

 Hoisting or reboarding is frequently given short shrift because sailors have an optimistic idea of the difficulty of getting someone back on board.
 In a seaway, ladders are completely ineffective and can injure the victim.
 Ideally, she or he can be hoisted aboard using a Lifesling or other hoisting device connected to a halyard.
 The halyard, if used by itself, must be able to reach the waterline, and should be led to the largest self-tailing winch available.

-As we’ve mentioned in previous Safety Moments, faster boats may require more time, and therefore much greater distances, prior to returning to a person in the water.
+As we’ve mentioned elsewhere, faster boats may require more time, and therefore much greater distances, prior to returning to a person in the water.
 Sails have to be struck methodically, and frequently after summoning the off-watch on deck.
 The distance between the victim and vessel could extend to several miles on certain types of boats.
 The only answer in this case is to both have a starting position stored on the GPS, as well as have a transmitter on the crewmember.
 Modern crew overboard transmitters send out signals on both AIS frequencies as well as VHF DSC frequencies, allowing the rescuing vessel to have an updated position at up to one-mile range.

 Ideally, none of this would be necessary: we’d use good techniques to stay on deck, be clipped in, and not put ourselves in harm’s way.
 But we can’t depend on those circumstances, so we practice picking up fenders and buckets, and we drill our crews on how to store MOB waypoints.
 We do this because we love to go to sea, and we want everyone to come home, as well.